teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 #Time planning works for team members in their first year

-All new team members get a billability plan for the first year.
+All new team members get a personal billable target  that increases during their first year to reflect on-boarding and training time.

-This shows the amount of your time which should be booked against projects (billable time) versus the amount of time which is considered training.

 New staff members time on projects is scheduled based on their billability.
 So if you are due to work a 35 hour week and you are 40% billable then only 14 hours is scheduled on projects and 21 hours is scheduled for training in that week.

 Everyone records their time in Harvest.
 As a new starter, you will be given a task to do and be told how long the task has been quoted to take in hours.
 You should book the time spent on a task as billable and against the relevant project, until you reach the quoted time, at which point you should switch your timer to your training project.

 This approach only applies to new starters.
-Once your training plan has you working at the maximum 85% billability then you should no longer book overspend on tasks to training.
+Once your training plan has you working at your full billable hours target then you should no longer book overspend on tasks to training.

 This means: